UK says expects to receive 10 million doses of Pfizer/BioNTech vaccine this year

 LONDON (Reuters) - Britain expects to have 10 million doses of Pfizer/BioNTech’s candidate COVID-19 vaccine available by the end of the year if regulators approve it, Prime Minister Boris Johnson’s spokesman said on Monday, following positive clinical trial results.

-The spokesman said that Britain had now ordered 40 million doses of the candidate vaccine developed by Pfizer PFE.N and BioNTech BNTX.O, one of six that the government has agreed supply deals for.
+The spokesman said that Britain had now ordered 40 million doses of the candidate vaccine developed by Pfizer Inc and BioNTech BNTX.O, enough to give protection to 20 million people.

-Pfizer Inc PFE.N said on Monday its experimental COVID-19 vaccine was more than 90% effective, a major victory in the fight against a pandemic that has killed more than a million people, battered the world’s economy and upended daily life.
+Pfizer said its experimental COVID-19 vaccine was more than 90% effective, a major victory in the fight against a pandemic that has killed more than a million people, battered the world’s economy and upended daily life.

 “In total we have procured 40 million doses of the Pfizer candidate vaccine with 10 million of those doses being manufactured and available to the UK by the end of the year if the vaccine is approved by the regulators,” the spokesman said.